stgm/scientific-programming-1/info/10 Studiewijzer.md

 **Module 1**

+Learn about the basic elements of algorithms in Python.

 - draw pyramids and calculate cash change using [<strong>algorithms</strong>](/algorithms), or

 - dive into [<strong>number theory</strong>](/numbers).

 **Module 2**

+Learn about using functions to organize program code.

 - calculate definite [<strong>integrals</strong>](/integrals) of complicated mathematical functions, or

 - analyze text sources using [<strong>natural language processing</strong>](/language).

 **Module 3**

+Learn about simulating phenomena to understand them better.

 - study the physics of [<strong>movement</strong>](/movement), or